circleci/circleci-docs/jekyll/_docs/test-with-sphinx.md

 title: Test with Sphinx
 categories: [how-to]
 description: How to test with Sphinx
-last_updated: Apr 7, 2015
 ---

 If your tests require a running Sphinx server you will need to configure and start Sphinx before they run in CircleCI.

-Sphinx {{ versions.sphinx }} is installed on your build system.
+Sphinx {{ site.data.versions.sphinx }} is installed on your build system.
 It will need to be configured with your `sphinx.conf`, and started via [circle.yml](/docs/configuration).
 Here's an example of how to do so: